 Recent technological innovations helped companies of all sizes streamline their operations, reduce costs, and increase their productivity; thus increasing revenue.
-Ordinary tasks like computing payroll, tracking employee progress, securing online transactions, and marketing to customers are much simpler and less time-consuming with the help of innovative apps and hardware.
+Ordinary tasks like computing payroll (including how to get paystubs), tracking employee progress, securing online transactions, and marketing to customers are much simpler and less time-consuming with the help of innovative apps and hardware.
 New technologies such as robotics, AI, and the technologies that support remote working further increase the capacity and efficiency of today’s organizations.
 Companies that fail to adopt hardware and software improvements, risk falling behind their competition, perhaps to the point of no return.
 Today, we’ll cover some of the trends companies must adopt to save time and money that increase profits.

 Trends companies should adopt for 2021

 1. Innovative Software